 Mr. Armstrong understood and taught the Church of God not to compromise—to hold to the truth—and one of the doctrines he taught the Church was that true doctrine only enters the Church through apostles.
 Realize that this truth must first be rejected before any other truth can be overturned.

-Practice telling yourself Mr. Armstrong’s words: “I have NEVER compromised with God’s TRUTH—regardless of the cost or the circumstances.
+Practice telling yourself Mr. Armstrong’s words, quoted earlier: “I have NEVER compromised with God’s TRUTH—regardless of the cost or the circumstances.
 I never shall!” and “I won’t compromise—not even ‘just a little.’”

 I have followed the practice of periodically repeating these phrases to myself for many years.
 Though I have not done this perfectly, it has served me well!